Lash Legend: The Meta-Four (2023–2025)

-SmackDown (2025–present)
+The Irresistible Forces (2025–present)

 At Evolution on July 13, 2025, Legend entered the 20-woman battle royal and was the runner up of the match.

-On the November 7, 2025 episode of SmackDown, Legend made her return to the blue brand as a heel by attacking Alexa Bliss, helping Nia Jax to win against Charlotte Flair.
+On the November 7, 2025 episode of SmackDown, Legend made her return to the blue brand as a heel by attacking Alexa Bliss, helping Nia Jax to win against Charlotte Flair, and in the process, aligning herself with Jax as a tag team.
+At Survivor Series: WarGames, Legend and Jax teamed with Becky Lynch and The Kabuki Warriors (Asuka and Kairi Sane) to face AJ Lee, Alexa Bliss, Charlotte Flair, and Rhiyo (Rhea Ripley and Iyo Sky) in the WarGames match in a losing effort.
+At the Royal Rumble event on January 31, 2026, Legend entered the namesake match as entrant #15 where she scored five eliminations before being eliminated by Ripley.
+On the February 27 episode of SmackDown, Legend and Jax, now known as The Irresistible Forces, defeated Rhiyo to win the WWE Women's Tag Team Championship, marking the first championship in her career.
+At WrestleMania 42 Night 1 on April 18, Legend and Jax lost the titles to Brie Bella and the returning Paige, who filled in for an injured Nikki Bella, ending their reign at 50 days.
+At Saturday Night’s Main Event XLIV on May 23, Legend and Jax failed to regain the titles.
+At Night 2 of SummerSlam on August 2, Legend failed to capture the Interim WWE Women's Championship in a ladder match as it was won by Chelsea Green.

 Total Nonstop Action Wrestling (2025)

 At Sacrifice on March 14, 2025, Jakara Jackson and Lash Legend made their Total Nonstop Action Wrestling (TNA) debut where they appeared after the TNA Knockouts World Tag Team Championship match to confront the new champions Ash by Elegance and Heather by Elegance.
 On the April 3 episode of Impact!, Jackson and Legend made their TNA in-ring debut, defeating Spitfire (Dani Luna and Jody Threat).
 On April 27 at Rebellion, Jackson and Legend competed in a four-way tag team match for the TNA Knockouts World Tag Team Championship, but failed to win.